Marine-DUPUIS/Decoding-Biases-in-AI---GPT3/README.md

 *First step : the sentiment analysis*

-The studied adjectives are classified by a sentiment analysis tool, their polarity scores are then integrated into a new column of the databse.
+The studied adjectives are classified by a sentiment analysis tool, their polarity scores are then integrated into a new column of the database.
 We then create sub-databases, bringing together all the adjectives classified as negative, positive, and neutral together.
-We observe an overrepresentation of neutral adjectives, while the number of negative and postive adjectives is quite similar.
+We observe an overrepresentation of neutral adjectives, while the number of negative and positive adjectives is quite similar.

 ![image](https://user-images.githubusercontent.com/74886618/204872887-83663855-3e6a-4129-aca7-a9f65fe8b6dc.png)